Santiago220991/To-Do-List/README.md

 - Clone the repository.
 - In your code editor terminal run `npm install` to install all the dependencies needed.
-- In you code editor terminal run `npm run start` to start the local server.
+- In your code editor terminal run `npm run start` to start the local server.

 ## Authors